What is a spoiler? This story about ‘Jeopardy!’ phenom James Holzhauer

 “I knew going in that Daily Double hunting was something that I could do and feel confident doing,” she said.
 “I don’t need to be cautious around that.”

-Holzhauer said that one turning point during the game was when he picked a clue worth $1,200 from a category with clues about capitals.
+Holzhauer said that one turning point during the game was when he picked a clue worth $1,200 from a category about capitals that begin with “A.”

 “The answer to this question occurred to me a second too late, so she was able to out-buzz me,” Holzhauer said.
+(What is Albany?)

 The next clue Boettcher chose was a Daily Double, and Holzhauer said it was the same box he would have chosen next.
 Boettcher was behind at that point, so she wagered everything.
 And she got it right.